 And third, you’ll need to be careful not to overdo it, as too much-running could lead to weight gain.

 The most effective diet plan for running for weight loss is a high-protein, low-carbohydrate diet.
 This type of diet is effective in a study, and it is the most popular diet plan among runners.
+You should include high-protein, low-calorie foods in your diet.

 A high-protein diet helps to stimulate the metabolism and burn more calories, while a low-carbohydrate diet helps to control hunger and minimize cravings.